eunchanity/eunchanity.github.io/README.md

-# David Weon's Data Science Blog
+# David Weon's Data Science Portfolio

 Welcome!
-This is my GitHub repo that stores the code for my data science blog.
-The majority of the posts are about the projects that I completed during my time at Metis.
-However, I will occasionally post about some other topics such as jekyll themes, data science questions, and life updates.
+This is my GitHub repo that stores the code for my portfolio of data science projects.
+My posts will walk you through the project starting from project conception, data collection, data modeling, data analysis, and key conclusions.

 Feel free to check out the blog [here](http://eunchanity.github.io/)!